Edinburgh Investment Trust PLC Repurchases Shares to Hold in Treasury - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Edinburgh Investment Trust PLC has announced a transaction involving the repurchase of its own shares.
-The company purchased 45,000 ordinary shares at an average price of 799.66p per share on the London Stock Exchange, with the intention to hold these shares in treasury.
-This transaction affects the company’s share capital, leaving 143,371,025 ordinary shares with voting rights.
-This move could potentially impact the company’s market positioning by altering its share capital structure, which may influence shareholder value and voting power dynamics.
+Edinburgh Investment Trust PLC announced the repurchase of 85,000 of its ordinary shares on the London Stock Exchange, at an average price of 824.76p per share.
+The company plans to hold these shares in treasury, which reduces the total number of shares with voting rights to 139,248,025.
+This move may impact the company’s market positioning by potentially increasing the value of remaining shares and signaling confidence in its financial stability.

 Spark’s Take on GB:EDIN Stock